Tools You'll Need

 Add the soaked and squeezed phulki to the prepared yogurt mixture.
 Mix gently to coat all the phulki.

-In a small tempering pan, heat 1 tablespoon of oil.
+In a small pan, heat 1 tablespoon of oil.
 Add 1 teaspoon cumin seeds, a pinch of asafoetida (hing), and 3-4 broken dry red chilies.
 Fry until the cumin seeds splutter and the chilies are fragrant (about ).
-Pour the hot tempering over the Dahi Phulki mixture.
+Pour the hot over the Dahi Phulki mixture.

 Sprinkle 1 teaspoon of chaat masala over the Dahi Phulki.
 Optionally, add 1/4 cup of boondi for extra crunch.
 Garnish with 2 tablespoons of freshly chopped coriander leaves.
 Mix gently.
 For best results, chill the Dahi Phulki in the refrigerator for before serving.